sunilabrahamindia/sunilabraham/media/huge-concerns-frontline.md

 created: 2026-01-22
 ---

-**Huge concerns** is a *Frontline* cover story published on 12 April 2017 by Purnima S. Tripathi.
+**Huge Concerns** is a *Frontline* cover story published on 12 April 2017 by Purnima S. Tripathi.
 The article examines the Aadhaar biometric identification system's security vulnerabilities and privacy risks, featuring research from the [Centre for Internet and Society](/cis/) that documents high error rates in biometric identification at population scale and analyzes the lack of consent mechanisms in biometric authentication.

 ## Contents